opendatasoft/ods-documentation/source/api/csw/intro.rst

 Using the service
 =================

-OpenDataSoft datasets can be accessed through a Catalog Service for the Web.
+OpenDataSoft datasets can be accessed through a Catalog Service for the Web (CSW).
 This is a standard for exposing a catalogue of geospatial records in XML.
-The OpenDataSoft platform implements the CSW specification version 2.0.2.
+The OpenDataSoft platform uses the CSW specification version 2.0.2.

 Operations supported
 --------------------